API

 Read your data over the HTTP API

 One endpoint reads every part of a project's data.
-Point an agent or a script at it and pull briefs, pains, source posts, content briefs, and next moves as JSON.
+Point an agent or a script at it and pull briefs, pains, and source posts as JSON.

 Last updated July 3, 2026